faberNovel/spinjector/README.md

 First, create a YAML configuration file under `./Configuration/spinjector_configuration.yaml` (default path where spinjector looks for a configuration file).

 ```
-TargetNameFoo:
-    - <scriptA config path> to inject
-    - <scriptB config path> to inject
-TargetNameBar:
-    - <scriptA config path> to inject
-    - <scriptC config path> to inject
+scripts:
+  foo:
+    name: "Foo"
+    script: |
+      echo Foo
+    execution_position: :after_compile

+targets:
+  TargetNameA:
+    - foo
+    - "helloworld.yaml"
+    - "helloworld_explicit_script.yaml"
+  TargetNameB:
+    - "helloworld_short.yaml"
+    - foo

 ```

 ## Script configuration file
-Then, for each script you want to inject in your Xcode project, create:
+Then, for each script you want to inject in your Xcode project:
-- A configuration file for this script
+- You can use `scripts` section in the global configuration file to define your script directly (eg. `foo`)...

+- ...Or create a script configuration file (eg. `helloworld.yaml`)

 ```
 name: "Hello World"                  # required.
 Script phase name.